codingjerk/rkn-ipset/README.md

 ### Manual

-1. Run `update.sh` script which will create "blocked" ipset's set
+1. Run `update.sh` script which will create "blocked" ipset's set for ipv4, "blocked6" for ipv6 and "blocked-list" for superset
 2. Create iptables rules to redirect traffic

 ### Tor example